What is Flooring Nail Gun?

 6. WEN 61741

 It is a 4-in-1 pneumatic flooring nail gun that drives 18-gauge brad nails that range from 5/8 to 2 inches.
-It can also shoot ¼ inch narrow crown staples that range from ½ to 1-5/8 inch.
+It can also shoot ¼ inch narrow crown staples that range from ½ to 1-5/8 inches.
 This flooring nail gun has removable spring-loaded flooring shoe angle fasteners at an angle of 45 degrees.
 It features a quick-release nose that makes it easy to clear jams.

 Also, it has an adjustable air exhaust that makes it easy for you to direct the air away from your face and your project.
 The magazine capacity is 100 nails.
 It comes with a carrying case that makes it very easy to carry around and store.
 This nail gun uses pressure that ranges from 60 to 100 psi and has a ¼ inch NPT air inlet.
-It is lightweight and has a rubberized grip that helps to prevent fatigue during long hour working projects.
+It is lightweight and has a rubberized grip that helps to prevent fatigue during long hours of working projects.
 It has a 2-year warranty.

 It is a pneumatic flooring nail gun that uses 18-gauge L-cleats that are a great choice for dense flooring.
 This flooring nail gun accepts cleats that range from 1-1/4 inch to 1-3/4 inch long.
 It has an ergonomic design that makes it comfortable enough to be used in the installation of large flooring areas.
 It has an extended handle that makes it easy to use and will save your back from aches.